By Clàudia Martínez, on 5 April 2023

 1. Get to Know Your Followers

-Creating quality content is crucial to improving engagement.
-And therefore you need to know who you’re creating content for, so you can speak to them in a way they can relate to.
-Study common traits and behaviors of your followers and focus your brand style and publishing times to fit them.
+Creating quality content is crucial to improving your engagement.
+Therefore you need to know who you’re creating content for, so you can speak to them in a way they relate to and enjoy and/or find informative.
+Look at what traits and behaviors your followers have in common and focus your content and publishing times to fit them.
+Routinely posting on certain days or times can make your followers anticipate your content and check in regularly to see what you've published

 2. Share Your Best Images

-Images are one of the most engaging content types as evidenced by Instagram’s high engagement rates.
-Take care to create high-quality, compelling images that fit your brand image and tell a story.
+Images are one of the most engaging types of content, as evidenced by Instagram’s high engagement rates.
+Make sure to create high-quality, compelling images that fit your brand's image and tell a story.
 Images shared on different accounts build stories that people can follow and explore.

 3. Create Quality Video Content